information and library science

 Brooks, JoAnn, "Understanding Virtuality: Contributions from Goffman’s "Frame Analysis"" (2007).
 School of Information Studies: Faculty Scholarship.
 87.

 This work is licensed under a Creative Commons Attribution 3.0 License.

-Information and Library Science Commons, Organizational Communication Commons, Other Social and Behavioral Sciences Commons, Science and Technology Studies Commons, Social Psychology and Interaction Commons, Sociology of Culture Commons
+Library and Information Science Commons, Organizational Communication Commons, Other Social and Behavioral Sciences Commons, Science and Technology Studies Commons, Social Psychology and Interaction Commons, Sociology of Culture Commons